 Factors to consider when pricing a product

-Some of the primary factors to keep in mind when pricing your products are competitor prices and your own revenue goals.
+The primary factors to keep in mind when pricing your services are competitor prices and your own revenue goals.
 However, there’s so much more that comes into play when determining a price that earns profit while still being attractive to existing and potential clients, including:

 - Economic factors: Consider the economic conditions and market demand that may require you to change your prices to stay competitive and plan ahead for fluctuations depending on your industry.

-- Positioning: Maintain a balance between the price and quality of your services to build trust among your clients.
+- Positioning: Maintain a balance between the price and quality of your services to build (and maintain) trust among your clients.

 - Customer base: Knowing your audience is key to pricing your services effectively.
 Consider how much customers are willing to pay for your services and whether they value standard, luxury, or lower costs.
 From there, you can determine where you fall in the market.
 You might be offering premium services compared to others, which warrants higher prices.